Is Netflix Blocking VPN Services?

 As stated before, many international users have legitimate reasons to connect to the internet through VPN providers like ExpressVPN and NordVPN.
 VPN is not used to violate copyright law, it is used to offer Internet connected users security, privacy, and encryption so that they can feel safe in a digital world that seems to be murkier every day.

 Actions like this from Netflix are a good enough reason to consider taking complete control of your network at a router level with a premium WiFi and networking device from FlashRouters.
 It only takes one update to ruin the setup on single device but these type of updates have no effect on a network wide setup within a router.
+Take a look at some of our top picks below.

 For Netflix to come out directly against a secure and encrypted Internet with a blanket VPN ban on users would be silly and an equally bad PR move.